Many Oils, Foods Defend The Nervous System

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing prions and prion disease.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 Important reforms to policies to protect public health, however, have been elusive.
 Prusiner’s most recent study confirms that Alzheimer’s disease is a prion disease–also known as transmissible spongiform encephalopathy (TSEs).

 “This shows that amyloid beta and tau are both prions, and that Alzheimer’s disease is a double-prion disorder in which these two rogue proteins together destroy the brain,” said Stanley Prusiner, MD, the study’s senior author and director of the UCSF Institute for Neurodegenerative Diseases, part of the UCSF Weill Institute for Neurosciences.
 “The fact that prion levels also appear linked to patient longevity should change how we think about the way forward for developing treatments for the disease.
-We need a sea change in Alzheimer’s disease research, and that is what this paper does.
-This paper might catalyze a major change in AD research.”
+We need a sea change in Alzheimer’s disease research.”